France's farmer lobby turns up heat on government before talks | Headlines

 France's largest farm union FNSEA has said it is considering nationwide protests in the coming weeks.
 In a sign the movement is accelerating, Arnaud Rousseau, head of FNSEA, told France Inter radio on Monday: "Starting today, during the whole week and for as long as necessary, a certain number of actions will be organised."

+Shortly afterwards, farmers announced they would block roads leading to the Golfech nuclear plant in the southwest.
+FARMERS SAY LIVELIHOODS UNDER THREAT

 Farming policy has always been a sensitive issue in France, the European Union's biggest agricultural producer, with thousands of independent producers of wine, meat and dairy.
 Farmers have a track record of disruptive protests.
-President Emmanuel Macron is wary of farmers' growing support for the far-right ahead of the European Parliament elections in June.
+Jordan Bardella, president of Marine Le Pen's far-right Rassemblement National, travelled to the western Gironde region to voice support for farmers and France's agricultural heritage.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)